loganbelew2/loganbelew2/README.md

 - 🔭 I’m currently working on **TechPath Pro**

-- 🌱 I’m currently learning **AWS services and digital product design**
+- 🌱 I’m currently learning **Everything that is used in the software dev lifecycle**

 - 👯 I’m looking to collaborate on **projects**